Estafet-LTD/StackinaBox/OCP/Clair/Clair-setup.md

 *  Set up the containers in the OCP cluster

+*  Add a further scanner container to liaise with Clair server (e.g. Klar)

-*  Add a step to the CI/CD Pipeline
+*  Add a step to the CI/CD Pipeline to invoke the scanner container

 ## Getting latest updates for Clair vulnerabilities